 How to Cook Eggs in an Instant Pot

 The method is super simple.
-You can cook the eggs straight out of the fridge and make 1 or 12 with the same recipe.
+You can cook the eggs straight out of the fridge and make one or a dozen with the same recipe.
 (How amazing is that?)

 - 1 cup of water

 Taste of Home